 A mandarin’s throw away across Hyde Park is the famous Dorchester Hotel.
 Here, Alain Ducasse has established a world-leading legacy of fine food.
 The three Michelin Stars won here are now faithfully defended by Head Chef Jocelyn Herland.
 This hotel restaurant is one of only two London restaurants to be so highly-rated.

-There are so many more to mention.
+There are so much more to mention.
 Nathan Outlaw’s sublime fish menu has secured a Star for The Capital’s restaurant that bears his name.
 Celebrity chef Hélène Darroze achieved two Stars at The Connaught in Mayfair.
 The list goes on and on.

 Leisure property in high-end hotels often has a unique set of assets compared to restaurants to let on high streets and other locations.
 It is these assets that help them become so successful.